LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Assist.md

     <img alt="test" class="fancyimage" style="width:800px" src="img/ConvoBuilder/assist_findDomain.png">

-3. Select the domain from the available domains.
+3. Select the domain from the suggested, available domains.
 This associates it with the dialog starter.

     <img alt="test" class="fancyimage" style="width:800px" src="img/ConvoBuilder/assist_associatedDomain.png">

-    At this point, you can now associate the dialog starter with an intent if desired (i.e., if not using patterns to trigger the dialog).
+    At this point, you can now associate the dialog starter with an intent if desired, i.e., if not using patterns to trigger the dialog.

 ### Associate a dialog starter with an intent